pivaldi/pimacs/default/README.md

 # PIMacs/default Doom Module

 The default minimal configuration of Emacs by PIMacs.
+**This module must be loaded with your keyboard configuration**, `+azerty` and `+qwerty` are supported for now.
+All others PIMacs modules will consider this option making when needed the best ergonomic key bindings depending of the keyboard disposition.

+## Important Note

+Actually only Emacs (not Evil) key binding are supported.
+**Pull request is need to support Evil key bindings** 🙏.

 ## Setting Variables